vinhnx/Clendar/README.md

 By publishing Clendar, I would like to give back to the community. 😊

+### Contributing

+Contributing is more than welcome, if you feel like helping the app, or want to add new feature, feel free to take a look at my [issues page](https://github.com/vinhnx/Clendar/issues).
+Thanks!

 ### Why GPL License?

 I want Clendar to be open source but I don't want people to republish the app with a different name on the App Store.
 Please do not fork this project and submit to the App Store under your own account.